netxms/netxms-doc/admin/installation.rst

 flags and capabilities.
 Numeric values for flags, capabilities and dynamic flags were changed.
 Will affect only NXSL scripts that checked those flags directly.

-No more available 32 bit version of console.
+32 bit version of management console is not available any more.

 Agent always requires encryption unless RequireEncryption parameter explicitly set to off.
 Might be required to manually add "RequireEncryption" configuration parameter where required to disable encryption.